klimentij/NerdQA/skills/QLoop/Query/prompt.md

 {{$PREVIOUS_QUERIES_AND_STATEMENTS}}
 """

+## Previous Analysis

+This is the analysis and synthesis from the previous iteration.
+It provides insights into the current state of the research and areas that may need further exploration.

+"""
+{{$PREVIOUS_ANALYSIS}}
+"""

+## Number of Queries to Generate

+You must generate exactly {{$NUM_QUERIES}} queries.

 ## Process

 ### STEP 1: Progress Assessment

-Carefully analyze the previous queries and statements.
+Carefully analyze the previous queries, statements, and the most recent analysis.
 Determine whether the research is making meaningful progress or if it appears to be stagnating.
 Consider:

 1. Are recent queries yielding substantially new information?
 2. Is the research converging towards answering the main question, or is it circling around similar points?
 3. Have we exhausted the current line of inquiry?
+4. Does the previous analysis highlight any under-explored areas or suggest new directions?
+5. Are there any contradictions or gaps in our current understanding that need to be addressed?

-Provide a brief assessment of the research progress.
+Provide a brief assessment of the research progress, taking into account both the previous queries/statements and the latest analysis.

 ### STEP 2: Strategy Formulation